-Smart job seekers use resume keywords to help recruiters find them in applicant tracking systems and on job boards.
+Smart job seekers use applicant tracking system (ATS) keywords to help recruiters find them in databases.

-A Common Mistake People Make with the ATS & Resume Keywords
+A Common Mistake People Make with the ATS & Keywords

 The problem is, many people don’t stop to think about the possibility there might be more than one version of a keyword.

 Consider the words I’ve written so far in this post:

 - Applicant tracking systems could be ATS or ATSs.

 When I recruited, I tried to think of all the possible versions of the keyword I wanted to find.
 For instance, if one of my keywords was nonprofit, then my search string looked like this: